I imagine, plan, and design streets for people.

 Matt Pinder is passionate about improving the way the world moves.
 Congestion, public health, happiness, pollution – these are all problems that interface with how we get around and how we build our communities, and Matt is engaged in tacking these issues from many angles.

-Matt currently works as a Senior Designer for Alta Planning + Design, a consulting firm dedicated to designing communities that are more friendly and safe for people travelling by bike and on foot.
-He contributes planning, design, and engineering skills to a variety of projects in communities across Canada including Ottawa, Toronto, and Halifax.
+Matt currently works as a Transportation Engineer for WSP Canada where he contributes planning, design, and engineering skills to a variety of projects in communities across Canada including Ottawa, Toronto, and Halifax.

 “Thinking differently is really important for being a good practitioner and designer in transportation planning.
 You have to give yourself space to think beyond what you learned in the traditional education system.
 When it comes to transportation, especially walking and cycling, it’s really important to have empathy and an understanding of what various road users need.”From Matt’s interview on the Outspoken Cyclist Podcast, May 2020